Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company is running internal microservices on Amazon Elastic Container Service (Amazon ECS) with the Amazon EC2 launch type.
 The company is using Amazon Elastic Container Registry (Amazon ECR) private repositories.
 A security engineer needs to encrypt the private repositories by using AWS Key Management Service (AWS KMS).
 The security engineer also needs to analyze the container images for any common vulnerabilities and exposures (CVEs).
 Which solution will meet these requirements?

 - [ ] Enable KMS encryption on the existing ECR repositories.
-Install Amazon Inspector Agent from the ECS container instances’ user data.
+Install Amazon Inspector Agent from the ECS container instances' user data.
 Run an assessment with the CVE rules.
 - [x] Recreate the ECR repositories with KMS encryption and ECR scanning enabled.
 Analyze the scan report after the next push of images.
 - [ ] Recreate the ECR repositories with KMS encryption and ECR scanning enabled.
 Install AWS Systems Manager Agent on the ECS container instances.
 Run an inventory report.
 - [ ] Enable KMS encryption on the existing ECR repositories.
 Use AWS Trusted Advisor to check the ECS container instances and to verify the findings against a list of current CVEs.

-### A company's security engineer has been tasked with restricting a contractor's IAM account access to the company’s Amazon EC2 console without providing access to any other AWS services.
+### A company's security engineer has been tasked with restricting a contractor's IAM account access to the company's Amazon EC2 console without providing access to any other AWS services.
 The contractor's IAM account must not be able to gain access to any other AWS service, even if the IAM account is assigned additional permissions based on IAM group membership.
 What should the security engineer do to meet these requirements?

 - [x] Create an inline IAM user policy that allows for Amazon EC2 access for the contractor's IAM user.
 - [ ] Create an IAM permissions boundary policy that allows Amazon EC2 access.
 Associate the contractor's IAM account with the IAM permissions boundary policy.
 - [ ] Create an IAM group with an attached policy that allows for Amazon EC2 access.
 Associate the contractor's IAM account with the IAM group.
 - [ ] Create a IAM role that allows for EC2 and explicitly denies all other services.
 Instruct the contractor to always assume this role.

 ### A company manages multiple AWS accounts using AWS Organizations.
-The company’s security team notices that some member accounts are not sending AWS CloudTrail logs to a centralized Amazon S3 logging bucket.
+The company's security team notices that some member accounts are not sending AWS CloudTrail logs to a centralized Amazon S3 logging bucket.
 The security team wants to ensure there is at least one trail configured for all existing accounts and for any account that is created in the future.
 Which set of actions should the security team implement to accomplish this?

 - [ ] Create a new trail and configure it to send CloudTrail logs to Amazon S3.
 Use Amazon EventBridge to send notification if a trail is deleted or stopped.
 - [ ] Deploy an AWS Lambda function in every account to check if there is an existing trail and create a new trail, if needed.